JakeSpisak/FortEPiaNO_public_copy/README.md

 Moreover, some parts of the code can be disabled using precompilation flags.
 For example:

 * `make NO_MUONS=1` disables the contribution of muons to the energy budget of the universe;
+* `make FULL_F_NU=1` allows to use the full matrix product in the F_nu phase space functions that compute nunu scattering and pair annihilation.
+If not used, only diagonal elements of the neutrino density matrix will be used;
 * `make FULL_F_AB=1` allows to use the full matrix product in the F_ab functions that appear in the collision integrals.

 **WARNING**: the test suite will not work if the flag `NO_MUONS=1` is activated, or even if some modules have been compiled with that option.
 You will need to use `make clean` before `make tests` in order to be sure that everything works.